 On the surface, the film is a rollicking romp through Middle-earth that delights viewers with scenes of Bilbo and the dwarves escaping from trolls, battling goblins and falling from flaming trees to be caught by giant eagles.
 But like much of Tolkien’s works, himself a lifelong Catholic, underneath the action in The Hobbit are inspirational themes that stay with us long after the closing credits:

 Community – There’s a strong sense of community among the hobbits of the Shire.
 They know their neighbors and delight in the simple things of life.
 There is also a strong bond of loyalty between the dwarves, led by Thorin Oakenshield, who says “I will take each and every one of these dwarves over the mightiest army.
-Loyalty, honor, a willing heart – I can ask more than that.”
+Loyalty, honor, a willing heart – I can ask no more than that.”

-Service – The dwarves, who have roamed Middle-earth without a homeland, greet Mr. Baggins at his door with a heartfelt “at your service.”
+Service – The dwarves, who recently have roamed Middle-earth without a homeland, greet Mr. Baggins at his door with a heartfelt “at your service.”
 Even Bilbo comes to realize that he has certain talents that can help the dwarves – stealth, cleverness, and a willingness to make a difference in the lives of others.
 He tells Thorin that he understands their plight: “I often think of the Shire.
 See, that’s where I belong.
 That’s home.
 You don’t have one, it was taken from you.
 But I will help you take it back if I can.”